forki/NoSilverBullet/slides/index.md

 ' By 1960 USAF was spending more on software than hardware.

 ---
-> The time has arrived to switch from home-made software to manufactured software, from tinkering to engineering - twelve year after a similar transition has taken place in the computer hardware field ... it is hight time to take this step.
-The use of computer has reached the stage that software production ... has become a bottleneck for further expansion - Bauer @ 1968 Software Engineering Conference
+> "The time has arrived to switch from home-made software to manufactured software, from tinkering to engineering - twelve year after a similar transition has taken place in the computer hardware field ... it is high time to take this step.
+The use of computer has reached the stage that software production ... has become a bottleneck for further expansion" - Bauer @ 1968 Software Engineering Conference

-' S/360 by 1970 became wildly successfull
+' S/360 by 1970 became wildly successful

 ***
 ### So what is this paper?

-' this is a reflection on S/360 after 20 years - not discussed
-' MMM was a 10y recap.
-' Write about process expressing our intuitions about how humans behave in systems
+' Write about process expressing our intuitions about how humans behave in systems ' this is a reflection on S/360 after 20 years - not discussed ' MMM was a 10 year recap.

 ***
 ### Mythical Man Month
-- Document for Others
-- External Interfaces before Internal Implementations.
+- External interfaces before internal implementations.
+- Great Designers Design Great Things.
+- Good management leads to good implementations.
-- Adding labour to a late project only makes the project later.
+- Adding labor to a late project only makes the project later.
 - Programming requires communication.

+' Dr. Cliff Snotes
 ---

 > Men and months are interchangeable commodities only when a task can be partitioned among many workers with no communication between them.